slepc/slepc/doc/source/documentation/manual/intro.md

 Both PETSc and SLEPc allow for prefix-based installation.
 This consists in specifying a directory to which the files generated during the building process are to be copied.

-In PETSc, if an installation directory has been specified during configuration (with option `--prefix` in step [](#step-config) of section [](#sec:std-inst)), then after building the libraries the relevant files are copied to that directory by typing
+In PETSc, if an installation directory has been specified during configuration (with option `--prefix` in step [configuration](#step-config) of section [](#sec:std-inst)), then after building the libraries the relevant files are copied to that directory by typing

 ```{code} console
 $ make install